North Stoke, West Sussex

+Geography

 The village is on a spur of slightly higher ground on the east bank of a loop of the River Arun, surrounded by water meadows.
 It is in the middle of the gap eroded through the South Downs by the River Arun.
 Another small settlement on the west bank, South Stoke is about 0.5 mi to the south east and can be reached by a footpath and a footbridge over the river.
 A suspension bridge on the path was rebuilt by British Army Gurkhas in 2009 after being damaged by a falling tree.

 Manor

 North Stoke is a medieval village, recorded in the Domesday Book of 1086.
 It has lost most of its population, possibly due to Black Death in the Middle Ages or because the landowner preferred to enclose the land for sheep pasture.
 This has left a notable example of a Norman and Early English Gothic church, which is Listed Grade I.